PhilipQuirke/SkyCombAnalystHelp/Ground.md

 # [SkyComb Analyst - Ground](https://github.com/PhilipQuirke/SkyCombAnalystHelp/)

 # Overview
+The SkyComb Analyst application works better with accurate ground and tree-top elevation.
-This ReadMe covers the purpose and content of the GroundSpace folder of the SkyComb Analyst application.
+This ReadMe covers how this elevation data is used in the application.
 (Refer the root-level [ReadMe](./ReadMe.md) for an overview of the whole application.)

 # Ground Elevation
-SkyComb Analyst tries to decide whether a heat source is at ground level or is located up in a tree, above the ground.
+SkyComb Analyst tries to determine whether a heat source is at ground level or is located up in a tree, above the ground.
-Highly accuracy ground & surface (aka tree-top) elevation data is needed.
+For this highly accuracy ground & surface (aka tree-top) elevation data is needed.

 While the drone provides its altitude and location, it can't provide information on the elevation of the ground or tree tops beneath it.
 For ground and tree-top elevations, alternative input sources are needed.